fishj123/gatsby-blog/src/blogs/my-first-blog.md

 ---
 title: "My First Blog"
 date: "2019-06-06"
-description: "This is the meta description"
+description: "Welcome to my blog.
+My name is Jack and this is the first article on my new blog website."
 ---

 Welcome to my first blog.